 |Nash begins to hike from the nest to the cliff’s edge.|

-We lived across the street from the sea in the exquisite community of Princeville with astounding sunrise and sunset views with fantastic walking paths, easy access to grocery shopping, restaurants, and breathtaking scenic drives.
+We lived across the street from the sea in the beautiful community of Princeville with incredible sunrise and sunset views with great walking paths, easy access to grocery shopping, restaurants, and breathtaking scenic drives.

 |“This looks scary,” says Nash.
 “It’s a shame I’m having a bad hair day for my first journey.”|

 Also, with Kauai as one of Hawaii’s popular tourist attractions, visitors often take delight in feeding the chickens, roosters, and chicks.
-The influx of the chicken population was a result of hurricanes that wiped our chicken coops throughout the island, leaving thousands of chickens free to roam at their leisure.
+The influx of the chicken population resulted from hurricanes that wiped our chicken coops throughout the island, leaving thousands of chickens free to roam at their leisure.